 Health complications forced Edith to return to Montreal in 1913.
 She died of heart disease less than a year later, on April 7, 1914.
 Mrs. Spring Fragrance went out of print shortly after her death.
 However, it was republished in 1995, and scholars who study Chinese American history consider it to still be an important resource today.

-SOCIAL REFORM, WORK, IMMIGRATION, JOURNALISM, ART AND CULTURE, LAWS AND LEGAL STATUS
+SOCIAL REFORM, WORK, IMMIGRATION, JOURNALISM, ART AND CULTURE, LAWS & LEGAL STATUS

 New-York Historical Society Curriculum Library Connections